xinz/ex_aliyun_ots/README.md

   enable_tunnel: false
 ```

-* `debug`, optional, specifies whether to enable debug logger, by default it's false, and please DO NOT use debug mode in production.
+* `debug`, optional, specifies whether to enable debug logger, by default it is false, and please DO NOT use debug mode in production.
-* `enable_tunnel`, optional, specifies whether to enable tunnel functions, there will startup tunnel related `Supervisor` and `Registry` when enable it, by default it's false.
+* `enable_tunnel`, optional, specifies whether to enable tunnel functions, there will startup tunnel related supervisor and registry when enable it, by default it is false.

 ## Using ExAliyunOts